 What is FTP?

 FTP stands for ‘File Transfer Protocol’.
-It’s a file sharing process and, although it has other uses, it used to be the main method webmasters used whenever they needed to upload or update their site.
+It’s a file-sharing process and, although it has other uses, it used to be the main method webmasters used whenever they needed to upload or update their sites.

 How to FTP a Website with FTP Surfer